cosmos/cosmos-sdk/cosmovisor/README.md

 As Cosmovisor is meant to be used as a wrapper for a `Cosmos SDK` application, it does not support many commands.

-However, to determine the version of Cosmovisor being run, the following command can be run.
+However, to determine the version of Cosmovisor, the following command can be run.
 ```
 cosmovisor version
 ```